ram535ii/hmfaysal-omega-theme/_posts/2015-11-05-Angular-what-is-the-difference-between-@-&-and-=-when-declaring-directives-using-isolate-scopes.md

 </banking-app>
 {% endhighlight %}

 It works!
-Check it [here](http://plnkr.co/edit/KHCrnPnzoIYWiZUoD7Wy?p=preview).
+Check it [here](http://plnkr.co/edit/XKfXmqAKamRXAwYWaMn2?p=preview).

 Now you know what these three mysterious symbols mean, and you didn't even have to prowl through the _wonderful_ documentation on this specific topic.
+I've also put together a little example of all three working at the same time [here](http://plnkr.co/edit/ZNWY4dQnBoFHc72RkE2O?p=preview).
 I just want to extend a thank you to [Maria Stylianou](http://github.com/marsty5) for reading my first draft and an event bigger thank you to [Peter Nixey](http://github.com/peternixey) for going through countless drafts with me.

 # Some Quirks
 Only read on if you are comfortable with these concepts.
 I just want to share a few things I have picked up along the way that I thought might stop you from making the same mistakes I did.
 They're kind of like those tricks you used to open that door in your student house that should probably have had its lock greased or replaced three years ago.